 Participants in InterLEAD programmes consistently tell us our workshops live in their minds for a very long time – that they are some of the most worthwhile workshops they have ever attended.

 Andrew has managed InterLEAD since its inception in 2001; he has used his considerable experience in both business ownership and management to expand InterLEAD’s services.

 Andrew’s business skills have provided an ideal platform from which to grow InterLEAD and his ability to develop vision and strategy is a real strength for the Company.
 Andrew currently holds a number of other private company directorships.

-Keryn has been with InterLEAD for nine years.
-With a marketing and design background she keeps our communication materials and mediums current and professional.
-Organised and with an eye for detail she enjoys helping the team to ‘do what they do best’.
-Keryn works at the Fernside Office with Emma.
+Keryn has been with InterLEAD for 10 years.
+With an extensive marketing and design background she keeps InterLEAD’s communications, resource materials and mediums current and professional.
+Organised and with an ‘eye for detail’ she enjoys supporting the team to ‘do what they do best’.
+Keryn works at the Fernside Office with Emma and Sarah.